Spital Brook is shown as flowing into the New River.

 This may not be correct -- Wikipedia documents Spital Brook as a tributary of the River Lea which is to the East.
 Lee Valley park also describes part of its area as Spitalbrook, implying that the brook extends beyond the New River into its area.

-Comment from hadw 8 months ago
+Comment from hadw almost 4 years ago

 OS OpenData StreetView does seem to show an unnatural crossing of waterways here,